Walter P. JENKINS

 liquid chamber 106 that the fuel 114 and the second liquid

-substance homogenize into a blended mixture that is then vaporized
+substance homogenize into a blended mixture that is then

-providing a combustible air/fuel/water mixture.
+consumption while still providing a combustible air/fuel/water

 [0032] FIG. 2 is a block diagram illustrating a cross sectional